ConardLi/easy-dataset/README.md

 ## Overview

-GKGAI Dataset Generation is an application specifically designed for creating fine-tuning datasets for Large Language Models (LLMs).
+HKGAI Dataset Generation is an application specifically designed for creating fine-tuning datasets for Large Language Models (LLMs).
 It provides an intuitive interface for uploading domain-specific files, intelligently splitting content, generating questions, and producing high-quality training data for model fine-tuning.

-With GKGAI Dataset Generation, you can transform domain knowledge into structured datasets, compatible with all LLM APIs that follow the OpenAI format, making the fine-tuning process simple and efficient.
+With HKGAI Dataset Generation, you can transform domain knowledge into structured datasets, compatible with all LLM APIs that follow the OpenAI format, making the fine-tuning process simple and efficient.

 ![](./public/imgs/en-arc.png)